-Ten-fold cross validation was performed with a range of potential penalty values (λi:s) in a logistic LASSO regression model.
-We kept the λ that minimized the mean cross-validated deviance.
+Ten-fold cross validation was performed with a range of potential penalty values (λi:s) in a logistic LASSO regression model, keeping the λ that minimized the mean cross-validated deviance.
 100 bootstrap samples were then drawn from the observed data set.32 Logistic LASSO regression was performed for each sample using the chosen λ as penalty term.
 Regression coefficients were ranked based on their absolute values as a measure of variable importance.
 We then used Bayesian methods to estimate a posterior distribution and to identify two change points in a linear segmented piecewise regression model.
 The second change point was then used as a break-point.
-Influential predictors with absolute coefficients value above this point, scored a point.
-The whole process, each with 100 Bootstrap replicates, was repeated 100 times (yielding 10,000 bootstrap samples in total).
+Influential predictors with absolute coefficients value above this point scored a point, and the entire process was repeated 100 times, yielding 10,000 bootstrap samples in total.
 Potential predictors that were selected at least 10 out of 100 times were then used in a main effects multivariable logistic regression model without penalty and without pre-normalization of numeric variables.
-An even more parsimonious model with potential predictors chosen at least 80 out of 100 times were evaluated for comparison.
+An even more parsimonious “reduced” model with potential predictors chosen at least 80 out of 100 times was evaluated for comparison.
 Univariable prediction models based on either ASA class, the Charlson, Elixhauser, or the Rx Risk V comorbidity indices were fitted for comparison, as well as multivariable models combining those measures with age, gender and BMI (10 models in total).
 The Rx Risk V index is a comorbidity index based on medical prescriptions coded by the Anatomical Therapeutic Chemical (ATC) classification system during one year prior to surgery.
 This data was retrieved from the Swedish national prescription register and classified according to Pratt et al.18 Odds ratios for the final models were estimated with 95 % confidence intervals.

 Model validation

 Each developed model was used to predict the probability of PJI within 90 days for patients derived from the SHAR (internal validation).
-Receiver operating characteristic (ROC) curves and their corresponding areas under those curve (AUC) were used to describe discrimination with 95 % confidence intervals based on an asymptotic approximation suggested by DeLong et al.33 The bias-corrected Somers’ Dxy rank correlation based on 100 resamples was used to adjust for optimism, but the correction for optimism only affected the third decimals in the presented results, and will therefore not be further discussed.
-Predicted probabilities and observed proportions were plotted with 95 % confidence intervals to graphically assess model calibration.34 Coefficients of determination was estimated by Negelkerke’s R2 for each model.
+Receiver operating characteristic (ROC) curves and their corresponding areas under the curve (AUC) were used to describe discrimination with 95 % confidence intervals based on an asymptotic approximation suggested by DeLong et al.33 The bias-corrected Somers’ Dxy rank correlation based on 100 resamples was used to adjust for optimism, but the correction for optimism only affected the third decimals in the presented results, and will therefore not be further discussed.
+Predicted probabilities and observed proportions were plotted with 95 % confidence intervals to graphically assess model calibration.34 Coefficients of determination were estimated by Nagelkerke’s R2 for each model.
 The model with the lowest R2 (R02) was compared to the other k=1,…,11 models, by 1-R02/Rk2.
 This is the fraction of new information, or the proportion of added explainable variation for model k compared to the baseline model.35

-The derived model was then externally validated on the Danish cohort, both with the coefficient estimates intact frmo the Swedish data, and with new estimates based on the Danish cohort.
+The derived model was then externally validated on the Danish cohort, both with the coefficient estimates from the Swedish cohort and with new estimates based on the Danish cohort.
 The 10 simpler models, with adopted coefficient estimates, were also applied to the Danish cohort for comparison.
-Finally, the new coefficient estimates for the derived model, re-estimated with Danish data, was empirically compared to analog estimates derived from subsamples of the Swedish data with sample sizes to match the Danish cohort (supplementary).
+Finally, the new coefficient estimates for the derived model, re-estimated with Danish data, was empirically compared to analogues estimates derived from subsamples of the Swedish data with sample sizes to match the Danish cohort (supplementary table x).

 Statistical tools